 The Energy Policy Tracker website includes only policies that affect energy production and consumption, in particular in the following sectors: resources (e.g. extraction of oil, gas and coal, pipelines as well as restoration of extractive sites); power; buildings; mobility (e.g. airlines, airports, car manufacturing, rail and public transport, cycling and walking), and other energy-intensive sectors.

-New policies or amendments of existing policies since 1 January 2020
+New policies or amendments of existing policies from 1 January 2020 until 31 December 2021

 The Energy Policy Tracker website includes new policies or amendments of existing policies.
 We exclude existing policies such as ongoing subsidies and other support mechanisms in the energy sector – those that already functioned in previous years.